Data-Nova/spaceship_titanic_challenge/README.md

 This notebook provides visual insights from the training dataset of the [Spaceship Titanic](https://www.kaggle.com/competitions/spaceship-titanic) challenge.
 The following plots explore relationships between features and the target variable `Transported`.

+Spaceship Titanic - Exploratory Data Analysis (EDA)

+This project explores the dataset for the Spaceship Titanic classification task — predicting whether a passenger was Transported to another dimension.

+📊 Visualizations Summary

+1. Target Distribution

+The target variable Transported is nearly balanced between True and False.

+This implies that accuracy can be a reliable performance metric.

+2. HomePlanet vs Transported

+Passengers from Europa were more likely to be transported.

+Earth had more passengers, but a lower transport rate.

+Mars had the most balanced distribution between Transported classes.

+3. CryoSleep vs Transported

+Passengers in CryoSleep=True were mostly transported.

+Those not in CryoSleep were mostly not transported.

+CryoSleep is a strong indicator for prediction.

+4. Age Distribution

+Age is right-skewed; most passengers are between 20–40.

+Fewer elderly passengers.

+5. Correlation Heatmap

+Transported shows weak negative correlations with:

+RoomService, Spa, VRDeck

+Positive correlations with none of the features.

+Multicollinearity is not a concern.

+6. Age vs RoomService by Transported

+Most transported passengers had low RoomService expenses.

+Non-transported ones spent more.

+7. Age vs FoodCourt by Transported

+Similar to RoomService; higher spending is associated with non-transported passengers.

+8. Age vs ShoppingMall by Transported

+No strong visible separation between classes.

+Slightly higher Transported ratio with low spending.

+9. Age vs Spa by Transported

+Transported passengers spent significantly less on Spa.

+10. Age vs VRDeck by Transported

+Pattern similar to Spa; lower spending increases likelihood of being transported.